kencoken/imsearch-tools/README.md

      - `gevent`
      - `restkit`
      - `pil` (Python Imaging Library)
+     - `numpy`
+     - `scipy`
  + Add `imsearchtools` directory to your `PYTHON_PATH`
  + Update `authentication.py` in the `/imsearchtools/engines/api_credentials` directory
-   with appropriate API keys for each method (see section below for how to obtain keys)
+   with appropriate API keys for each method (see section below for how to obtain keys – note some default keys are provided, but it would be greatly appreciated if you could generate your own if using any of the API functions, as they are linked to my personal accounts *-Ken*)

 Usage Instructions
 ------------------

-#### 1. Querying web engine for image URLs
+### 1. Querying web engine for image URLs

     >> import imsearchtools
     >> google_searcher = imsearchtools.query.GoogleWebSearch()
     >> results = google_searcher.query('car')
     >> results
-    [{'image_id': 'ANd9GcTfVgJYjlinlqyLfOyUEkPutMMSeyrMErTrTtLDhYCDlTP-4RnKIiQ4knE',
+    [{'image_id': '43e9644258865f9eedacf08e73f552fa',
       'url': 'http://asset3.cbsistatic.com/cnwk.1d/i/tim/2012/09/19/35446285_620x433.jpg'},
-     {'image_id': 'ANd9GcQGcCEBC2WZlDnPjxDDJ_prdEPYlSWTqAYmIsIFIk7RYvtEmrGPsB5B2NI',
+     {'image_id': 'cfd0ae160c4de2ebbd4b71fd9254d6df',
       'url': 'http://asset0.cbsistatic.com/cnwk.1d/i/tim/2012/08/15/35414204_620x433.jpg'},
      … ]